Latest Real Estate News & Updates: Geylang in 2025

 Marcos also points out that food is readily available almost around the clock:

-“Some of the places, like one nasi lemak place, is open 24 hours; as are at least two of the Halal coffee shops.
+“Some of the places, like one nasi lemak place, are open 24 hours; as are at least two of the Halal coffee shops.
 And because the food is stationed at both ends of the lorong, you die-die also will see them when you’re coming or leaving home.
 The temptation to step in is just too strong.”

 The food prices, Marcos says, are surprisingly divergent too: “Sin Huat Eating House, where Anthony Bourdain went to eat crab, was still famous when I was there.
 The place looks damn run down and old, so I got a shock when I ate there with two other people and the bill was over $200.